jscarle/GeneratedEndpoints/README.md

 methods.
 This simplifies integration of HTTP handlers within Clean Architecture (CA) or Vertical Slice Architecture (VSA) by keeping endpoint definitions inside their features while generating the boilerplate mapping code.

+## Capabilities at a glance

+* **Attribute-driven routing** – decorate a method with `[MapGet]`, `[MapPost]`, etc. (including OPTIONS, HEAD, TRACE, CONNECT, and the Minimal API-specific `QUERY` verb) and the generator maps it automatically.
+* **Static or instance handlers** – declare handlers in static classes or as transient services that participate in dependency injection.
+* **Metadata composition** – mix class-level and method-level attributes for tags, authorization requirements, content negotiation, and antiforgery/anonymous settings.
+The generator merges everything into the produced endpoint builder.
+* **Rich request/response contracts** – describe the shape of your API surface with `[Accepts]`, `[Produces]`, `[ProducesProblem]`, and `[ProducesValidationProblem]` so OpenAPI and client tooling stay accurate.
+* **Minimal boilerplate** – `AddEndpointHandlers` auto-registers instance handlers with DI, and `MapEndpointHandlers` registers every attribute-decorated method.
+* **Optional per-feature customization** – provide a `Configure` method in your feature to add filters, OpenAPI metadata, or any other conventions using the generated `IEndpointConventionBuilder`.

 [![develop](https://img.shields.io/github/actions/workflow/status/jscarle/GeneratedEndpoints/develop.yml?logo=github)](https://github.com/jscarle/GeneratedEndpoints)
 [![nuget](https://img.shields.io/nuget/v/GeneratedEndpoints)](https://www.nuget.org/packages/GeneratedEndpoints)
 [![downloads](https://img.shields.io/nuget/dt/GeneratedEndpoints)](https://www.nuget.org/packages/GeneratedEndpoints)